scottmillerraleigh/brickstack-api-docs/docs/index.md

 Learn how to do common tasks with BrickStack

-First, do this tutorial to set up your development system for these tutorials.
+First, read this tutorial to set up your development system for these tutorials.
-You only have to do this one time per development system.
+You only have to do this process one time per development system.

 * [setup](setup.md)

-After your system is ready, these tutorials show you how to perform common tasks in BrickStack.
+After your system is ready, read these tutorials to learn how to perform common tasks in BrickStack.

 * [Browse all sets](tutorials/enroll-a-new-user.md)
 * [Update an existing set](tutorials/add-a-new-task.md)